Webmo2004/Validation-Form/README.md

 # My First Validation Form using Html Css And Javascript
-1 - Username
-2 - Email
-3 - Password
+form input feilds are Username, Email and Password